Ghostforce

-Ghostforce (also named Ghost Force) is an animated television series created by Jeremy Zag that premiered on TFOU in France on August 21, 2021.
-The show is licensed by Disney for international distribution; in the United States, it premiered on Disney XD on October 4, 2021, before premiering on its main home Disney Channel on November 8.
+Ghostforce (also named Ghost Force) is a French independent animated television series created by Jeremy Zag that premiered on TFOU in France on August 21, 2021.
+The show was initially licensed by The Walt Disney Company for international broadcast, due to the company's ties to Miraculous: Tales of Ladybug & Cat Noir.
+In the United States, it premiered on Disney XD on October 4, 2021, before premiering on Disney Channel on November 8.

-The first season of the series consists of 56 episodes, 52 11-minute episodes and 4 22-minute episodes.
-A live-action film adaptation is currently in development, and will be produced by 1492 Pictures and Cross Creek Pictures.
+The first season of the series consists of 52 11-minute episodes, 3 22-minute episodes, and an additional order of 8 "bridge episodes" released after the initial first season.
+A live-action film adaptation is reportedly in development, and is set to be produced by 26th Street Pictures and Cross Creek Pictures, but there have been no updates regarding this project since its announcement.

-A second season is currently in production.
+A second season is currently in production, with the series undergoing a "visual revival", similar to sister show Miraculous: Tales of Ladybug & Cat Noir.
+This season, undergoing the title "Ghostforce Evolution", will stream exclusively on Netflix in December 2026 in select international markets, with Super RTL and TF1 being secondary broadcasters.

 Premise

 In New York City, three middle school kids working as a team of superheroes known as the Ghost Force who must protect the city from the ghosts which are invisible to the human eye.
 These ghosts use fright as fuel to increase their power and ability to affect the world around them.
 The ghosts have a basic form and a booster form which can be obtained when they merge with specific items.
 When a ghost is defeated, the Ghostforce use Technoghost containers to contain them.
 Once the ghost is contained, the damages they did are undone.